fastify/fastify/docs/Hooks.md

 ```
 <a name="on-route"></a>
 **'onRoute'**<br>
-This one is called when your register a new route.<br>
+Triggered when a new route is registered.
+Listeners are passed a `routeOptions` object as the sole parameter.<br>
-The first argument are the `route` options.
-The interface is synchronous and you don't have to call a callback.
+The interface is synchronous, and, as such, the listeners do not get passed a callback.
 ```js
 fastify.addHook('onRoute', (routeOptions) => {
   // some code